Skip to main content

 note

-To use a local proof-server with Lace Midnight Preview wallet, go to Settings > Midnight and select Local (http://localhost:6300).
+To use a local proof-server with the Lace Midnight wallet, go to Settings » Midnight and select Local (http://localhost:6300).

-The Compact VS Code extension provides helpful syntax highlighting and code snippets.
+The Compact VS Code extension provides helpful syntax highlighting and code snippet completion.
+To install it, follow these steps:

 1